Frequently Asked Questions”My

 This offset holds true from roughly Shinnecock through Cape Cod, and I can tell you that a famous wreck off Nantucket in 40 fathoms, the Republic, as big as it is, has also a summer OFFSET from the conventional TD numbers!

-Another reason why when looking for wrecks, or doing conversions as your program does, there is a difference in accuracy with the 14 000 line and 25 000 line as it carries off to the east…as you go east of Shinnecock, the accuracy of each tenth lessens in distance from roughly 50 feet, to 60, 70 and at times greater than 70 feet between tenths on that 25 000 line.
+Another reason why when looking for wrecks, or doing conversions as your program does, there is a difference in accuracy with the 14 000 line and 25 000 line as it carries off to the east…as you go east of Shinnecock, the accuracy of each tenth gets worse in distance from roughly 50 feet, to 60, 70 and at times greater than 70 feet between tenths on that 25 000 line.
 It is the reason why when wreck hunting from this region, that you shy away from the 25 000 numbers which some draggers would use, and concentrate on the 14 000 number because of the inherent higher accuracy per tenth.

 Just think about it, and you touched on it….in this region we have the big hills of the New Jersey Highlands which screws up any TD’s you convert in and around the Sandy Hook region….we have offsets shift here when moving to another spot a few hundred feet away, but thankfully land ranges (radar distance) can sort this out if you take them!